How Long Do Roofs Last in Wisconsin?

 • Interior water stains

-If your roof is over 10–15 years old and showing these signs, professional evaluation is recommended.
+If your roof is over 10–15 years old and showing these signs, a professional evaluation is recommended.

 Can Proper Maintenance Extend Roof Life?